MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/type-of-harm.md

 #### Housing discrimination

-Denying people access to housing or the ability to apply for housing.
+This includes denying people access to housing or the ability to apply for housing.

 - Could this technology be used to determine access, cost, allocation of insurance, or social benefits?